startreedata/pinot-recipes/recipes/minio/README.md

 # Using MinIO as Deep Store

-> In this recipe we'll learn how to [MinIO](https://docs.min.io/docs/aws-cli-with-minio) as a Pinot Deep Store.
+> In this recipe we'll learn how to use [MinIO](https://docs.min.io/docs/aws-cli-with-minio) as a Pinot Deep Store.

 <table>
   <tr>